Clarivate-LSPS/tMDataLoader/README.md

 First, you need to put studies you want to upload in the corresponding directory on the machine, that you specified in the configuration file.
 It should have the following structure (below is just an example):

+NEW!
+Starting with version 0.8, nested folders are supported - see below.

 	YOUR_ETL_DIRECTORY
 		Public Studies <-- put public studies here
 			Multiple Sclerosis_Baranzini_GSE13732